JakobBergG/Dataproject_GBM/README.md

 * `radiomic_ADABoost_regression.py`

-_Fit the ADABoost classifier, and do prediction of recurrence types_
+_Fit the AdaBoost classifier, and do prediction of recurrence types_

 * `radiomic_combine_feature_sets.py`